Minnesota

 -

-Voluntary consent: A Ring owner can share footage with police at any time.
+Voluntary consent: A Ring owner can also share footage directly with an officer at any time outside that program.
 This is entirely voluntary, and there is no penalty for declining.

 -